+For AIs, exposure regimes are typically designed with reference to the results of semi-field studies where the pesticide is deliberately applied to a crop, usually the Phacelia tanacetifolia.
+Pollen and nectar brought back to the nest by foraging honeybees is collected and measured over time.
+Using these data, chronic exposure scenarios can be constructed which assess the potential effects on individuals or colonies of bees foraging on a recently sprayed crop.
+Without these experiments for a range of ‘inert’ ingredients, it is not to inform exposure regimes with real world data.

-egulatory bodies mandate residue analysis for all agrochemicals, including ‘inert’ ingredients.
-Further semi-field residue studies where ‘inert’ ingredients are actively applied to crops and residues monitored should be mandated to ensure that the residues found are within safe limits for non-target organisms. kind of well-funded and systematic approach to residue monitoringcademic researchers will not be able to properly assess whether their exposure regimes are field-realistic, which could lead to over, or under-estimates of the risks that ‘inert’ ingredients pose to bees.
+If regulatory bodies mandated residue analysis for all agrochemicals, including ‘inert’ ingredients, we would have a better understanding of the complex exposure bees face to a diverse range of chemicals.
+Without residue analysis it is not possible to know whether current mitigation measures keep ‘inert’ ingredients within safe limits for non-target organisms.
+The kind of well-funded and systematic approach to residue monitoring required is something only a regulatorily mandated process can offer.
+Without this academic researchers will not be able to properly assess whether their exposure regimes are field-realistic, which could lead to over, or under-estimates of the risks that ‘inert’ ingredients pose to bees.

 Experimental studies

-one study (Fine et al., 2017) and background residue data are scarco t only reference point we can use for exposure regimes is the in-tank mix concentration, which is the concentration of the ‘inert’ ingredient in the solution sprayed.
+There is only one full scale field study looking at ‘inert’ ingredient residues after application of a product (Fine et al., 2017) and background residue data are scarce.
+So typically the only reference point we can use for exposure regimes is the in-tank mix concentration, which is the concentration of the ‘inert’ ingredient in the solution sprayed.
 For co-formulants this is not always known because their concentration and identity are not required to be publicly disclosed (EC, 2009).
 For adjuvants most labels mandate a maximum concentration of 1% (10,000ppm).
 This means that without bioaccumulation we would expect that around 10,000ppm to be the very upper end of field realistic exposure, equivalent to feeding directly on in-tank mix.
 This is appropriate for acute exposure (see Ciarlo et al., 2012), but is likely to vastly overestimate field realistic chronic exposure.
 As such, the studies detailed below uses a range of values which may or may not be field realistic, regardless of this they elucidate the relative hazard the substances pose.
 While little is known about ‘inert’ ingredients ecological persistencies and how this maps to the ecotoxicological risk posed to non-target organisms like bees, we have known for nearly a century that surfactants have strong insecticidal action.

 Soaps, which are surfactants, have been recognised as posing risks to insects as far back as 1931.
 "Insecticidal soaps are the oldest of recognized insect destroyers.
 Almost any form of soap, if used in a strong enough mixture, will kill soft-bodied insects” (Sanderson and Pearis, 1931, cited in Wolfenbarger 1957).
 The mechanism through which surfactants cause mortality in insects is unresolved, although Stevens (1993) notes that insect spiracles are similar in size to plant stomata, which surfactants are designed to penetrate.
 Thus, surfactants may inadvertently block the breathing apparatus of the insects and cause them to drown.